GL_Discover Hub_Stocks_1920x1280_TraderGray_03

 These stocks represent companies that sell non-essential consumer goods and services.
 The performance of these companies is closely tied to consumer spending, which tends to increase during economic expansions and decrease during downturns.

 • Luxury goods.
-LVMH, known for luxury brands like Louis Vuitton and Moët Hennessy, and Hermès, both of which thrive when consumers have disposable income to spend on luxury items.
+LVMH, known for brands like Louis Vuitton and Moët Hennessy, and Hermès, both of which can be sensitive to discretionary spending on luxury items.

 • Entertainment and leisure.
-Walt Disney and Merlin Entertainments, where higher spending on leisure activities and theme parks occurs during economic booms.
+Walt Disney and other listed leisure and entertainment companies, where revenue can be influenced by consumer spending on travel, leisure activities and theme parks.

 2. Industrial cyclical stocks

 These companies are involved in sectors like manufacturing, construction, and infrastructure.
-Their performance typically peaks during periods of economic growth when there is high demand for capital goods and construction projects.
+Their performance can be stronger during periods of economic growth when demand for capital goods and construction projects increases.

 • Construction equipment.
 Caterpillar and Komatsu, which produce heavy machinery and industrial equipment used in construction and infrastructure projects.

 • Aerospace manufacturing.
-Airbus and Boeing, which rely on demand for commercial aircraft that increases during economic expansions.
+Airbus and Boeing, where demand for commercial aircraft can be influenced by airline profitability, travel demand, financing conditions and wider economic growth.

 3. Technology cyclical stocks